 The Mesa Police Department's Holding Facility is a temporary holding facility and processing center located in the police headquarters building at 130 North Robson.
-Subjects that are arrested and waiting for an initial court appearance by a judge, are held in the holding facility for no longer than twenty-four hours.
-Subjects who have been arrested on felony charges or have been ordered to remain in-custody by a judge are transported to the Maricopa County Jail or CoreCivic.
+Subjects are arrested and await an initial court appearance by a judge.
+Prisoners are held in the holding facility for no longer than twenty-four hours.
+Subjects who have been arrested will either be transported to the Maricopa County Jail or CoreCivic.
 The Mesa Holding Facility processes an average of 18,500 prisoners each year.

 Holding Facility Staff

 The holding facility is staffed by a team of 37 detention officers who are supervised by six civilian shift supervisors and a civilian Detention Administrator.
 Detention officers work together in maintaining a close working relationship within all areas of the police department, the Mesa Municipal Court and the many other law enforcement agencies surrounding our community.
 The Holding Facility is dedicated to ensuring a fair and expedited transition for all who are moving through the criminal justice process.
 Detention officers are responsible for the care, custody and control of all subjects brought into the facility.